Fenton Village Bicycle & Pedestrian Projects

 The Fenton Street / MD 410 Intersection Project will be constructed as a part of the Fenton Street Cycletrack Project.

-The Fenton Street Cycletrack Project is in final design, and we expect the 90% design process to be complete in early 2023.
-Construction is expected to start in Fall 2023 and to continue into 2024.
+The Fenton Street Cycletrack is in final design and we expect all permits and right-of-way acquisition to be complete by Fall 2024.
+Construction is expected to start in early 2025 and last 18 to 24 months.

 Project Newsletters